Skip to ContentSkip to Navigation

 Gender Dynamics in the Dutch Music Industry - KIEM NWO Internataionalization Grant 2018/2019

-This research supports the CLICKNL domain of Media & Entertainment in the roadmap Value Creation, as this research investigates the value of creative professionals in the ecosystem of the music industry’s labor market.
-By unravelling the cultural and societal practices, dominant discourses, exclusion mechanisms, specific employment requirements, and psychological barriers leading to the perpetuation of the gender gap in various stages and within different forms, this research will re-conceptualize the value of the creative professional by acknowledging the talents of women in this industry and optimizing the talents of workers of all genders.
+This research supported the CLICKNL domain of Media & Entertainment in the roadmap Value Creation, as this research investigates the value of creative professionals in the ecosystem of the music industry’s labor market.
+By unravelling the cultural and societal practices, dominant discourses, exclusion mechanisms, specific employment requirements, and psychological barriers leading to the perpetuation of the gender gap in various stages and within different forms, this research re-conceptualized the value of the creative professional by acknowledging the talents of women in this industry and optimizing the talents of workers of all genders.

 This consortium represents partners exhibiting extensive academic expertise on gender research in music with over a decade work experience in different fields of the music business within various musical genres.
 The private partners offer an insider’s perspective in an academic context and a unique access to the professionals of the music industry.